-Unlike cases designed just for the Pi itself, the there aren’t many touchscreen display case options for the official screen (here in the UK at east).
-There must be hundreds of cases available for the Pi, but for some reason the touchscreen case market hasn’t taken off in the same way.
+Unlike cases designed just for the Pi itself, there aren’t many touchscreen display case options for the official screen.
+For some reason the touchscreen case market hasn’t taken off in the same way.

 However, the options we do have all appear to be quality choices for your new vulnerable panel of glass.

-The most common case I came across was the acrylic frame from Pimoroni.
-This thing is sold everywhere!
+The most common case I came across was this basic acrylic frame.

-It follows the theme of their huge Pibow line of cases, slapping layers of well-designed and well-cut acrylic together to create a good looking see-through casing.
+It follows the theme of the Pibow line of cases, slapping layers of well-designed and well-cut acrylic together to create a good looking see-through casing.
 I believe you can also fit a Pibow case to the back of this stand, for ‘pibowey’ harmony (and a bit more protection).

 ModMyPi 7″ Touchscreen Case & Stand

-Another option popping its head up on my search was this rugged looking number from ModMyPi.
+Another option popping its head up on my search was this rugged looking number from ModMyPi (no longer available).
 This case rocks up at £14.99 which is middle of the road for the selection I’m covering here.